 In early 2020, a new coronavirus (COVID-19) began to spread rapidly all over the world.
 This fact caused the World Health Organization (WHO) to announce a pandemic in March 2020.
-The measures are taken by many countries to contain the COVID-19 spread resulted in significant operational difficulties for many companies and adversely affected the global financial markets.
-Kazakhstan, like all other countries, is experiencing a decline in economic activity, a drop in incomes of the population, an increase in underemployment and unemployment.
+The measures taken by many countries to contain the COVID-19 spread resulted in significant operational difficulties for many companies and adversely affected the global financial markets.
+Kazakhstan, like all other countries, is experiencing a decline in economic activity, a drop in the incomes of the population, and an increase in underemployment and unemployment.
 The development of effective vaccines increased optimism in financial and product markets in late 2020.
 However, COVID-19 pandemic progress remains uncertain.
-If the increase in infections cannot be quickly managed, and the mass circulation of vaccines is delayed, the economic decline will be much more serious, and the tenge may again come under pressure due to the growth of global uncertainty and the withdrawal of investors into protective assets.